Team

 Lynsey worked in both local authority and independent museums before joining Museum Development North West in 2013.
 She believes that, as the unique collections are at the heart of every museum, solid collections management and strong documentation underpin everything else that a museum does and aspires to do.
 You can’t do exhibitions, outreach, marketing or anything else with an object you can’t find.
 She understands Accreditation from multiple perspectives, from applying for it, and being both an Accreditation Mentor for a small independent museum and the Accreditation Adviser for the North West from 2015 to 2019 alongside her Museum Development Officer role.

 Lynsey is the primary contact for museums in Cheshire, Greater Manchester and Merseyside.
-She leads on collections management work, primarily working with Collections Trust, and is managing the Accreditation Adviser North contract during a period of maternity leave.
+She leads on collections management work, primarily working with Collections Trust.

 Michael Turnpenny